wandb/docs/docs/guides/prompts/quickstart.md

 )
 ```

-### 4. Log the spans to Weights & Biases' Trace
+### 4. Log the spans to W&B Trace

-This will allow you to visualize the Trace Table, Trace Timeline, and Model Architecture.
+Log your span to W&B with the run.log() method.
+W&B will create a Trace Table, Trace Timeline, and Model Architecture for you to view in the W&B App UI.

 ```python
 import wandb